markjnkim/react-closure/lesson-template.md

 Game Plan for Modules 9–14
 We provide a sortable list where students can drag steps into the order they think is correct.
 In this interaction, all but one of the steps are out of order in how the list is presented initially to students.
-We provide two contrasting gameplans and students have to pick the best gameplan.
+We provide two contrasting game plans and students have to pick the best game plan.
 The separation between right and wrong is less obvious than in modules 5-6.

 Game Plan for Modules 17–19
-We provide a gameplan that has 1 or 2 “blank/s”.
+We provide a game plan that has 1 or 2 “blank/s”.
 Students have to fill in these blanks via text input.
 We provide our approach, noting that there may be multiple ways of going about this challenge.
 Students are prompted to reflect about